Yale study introduces breakthrough bio-based plastic

 The bioplastic also demonstrated “excellent” water stability, a common weak point for other bioplastics derived from hydrophilic cellulose and hemicellulose.
 In one of the study’s experiments the lignocellulosic bioplastic retained its shape without any fractures after spending 30 days submerged in water.
 By contrast, a cellulose film submerged for the same amount of time disintegrated completely.
 The bioplastic also exhibited good heat stability, with a thermal degradation temperature of 357 degrees Celsius.

 In addition to being a strong material, the lignocellulosic bioplastic is highly biodegradable.
 The study found that a sheet of the bioplastic buried at a soil depth of 5 centimeters biodegraded completely after three months.
 The material was also placed in the grass outside for “several months,” where it again biodegraded completely, according to the paper.
 By contrast, the commonly used plastic polyvinyl chloride, or PVC, did not decompose at all in a similar environment over the course of three months.
+If you want to learn how to work on a similar material, check out the vinylcuttingmachineguide.com

 The bioplastic can also be broken down by mechanical stirring and returned to its slurry state, from which it can be recycled.
 The DES used to create the slurry can also be recycled by saving the filtrate produced during processing and evaporating the water, the paper explains.
 The DES remains effective at deconstructing the wood even after being recycled several times.